Felix the Cat (TV series): Background

 In 1954, Otto Messmer retired from the Felix daily newspaper strips, and his assistant Joe Oriolo (the co-creator of Casper the Friendly Ghost) took over, since King Features Syndicate wanted him to take over.
 Oriolo struck a deal with Felix's new owner to begin a new series of Felix cartoons for television.
 Oriolo starred Felix in 130 two-part stories or a total of 260 television cartoons produced by Felix the Cat Productions, and distributed by Trans-Lux.

 The show did away with Felix's previous supporting cast and introduced many new characters.
 These characters were all performed by voice actor Jack Mercer.
 Oriolo's plots revolve around the unsuccessful attempts of the antagonists to steal Felix's Magic Bag, though in an unusual twist, these antagonists are occasionally depicted as Felix's friends as well.
 While the cartoons were a ratings success, critics have dismissed them as paling in comparison to the earlier Sullivan-Messmer works.
 Oriolo aimed the cartoons at children.
 The series used limited animation (owing to a limited budget) and simplistic storylines.

 This TV series also helped introduce the character of Felix the Cat to audiences in Japan.
-A Japanese language dub of the series aired on NHK from July 4, 1960 to January 24, 1961, and was rerun three years later on Fuji TV.
-Four decades later, Felix would be the star of his own anime series.
+A Japanese language dub of the series aired on NHK from July 4, 1960, to January 24, 1961, and was rerun three years later on Fuji TV.
+Four decades later, Felix would be the star of his own Japanese animated series.